 Nantian Temple - God Of War

 If you're a photo enthusiast, you'll enjoy shooting the 48m-high God of War seated above a tiger on Nantian Temple.
-The red-faced, red handed deity is said to be worshiped by rebels and criminal gangs. (daily 6:30am-10pm; Ziyou Rd, East district; admission free; city bus #33)
+The red-faced, red handed deity is said to be worshiped by rebels and criminal gangs.
+This place is not a must, only visit if you happen to be in that area. (daily 6:30am-10pm; Ziyou Rd, East district; admission free; city bus #33)

 Check out availability and prices for accommodation in the city.
 You should make a reservation if you plan on coming here on a weekend or holiday.
 Book a hotel in Taichung now!